 How do I apply to be a Peer Evaluator?

 We welcome your interest in wanting to become a peer evaluator; however, at this time, the Commission is no longer accepting applications.
 The Commission opens the application process between November 1 through March 31 each year.
-Please check back then for a link to in order apply.

 What happens after I apply?